1Password/solutions/onepassword_sdks/demo-vault-migration-webapp/README.md

 ## Limitations

 - The app uses a self-signed certificate for HTTPS, which works for local testing but needs a real certificate for production.
-- You can’t change the vault names—it just adds "(Migrated)" to the name in the destination account.
+- You can’t change the vault names — the script just adds "(Migrated)" to the name in the destination account.
 - The app has fixed limits for how many vaults (2) and items (1) it processes at a time, which might need tweaking for big migrations.